bgerstner90/NACCB_2022/readme.md

-## SCCS-NY 2021 - Species Distribution Modeling for Conservation in R and Wallace A Wallace workshop
+## SCCS-NY 2021 - Species Distribution Modeling for Conservation in R & Wallace: A Wallace workshop

 # Description